 3. Decide on Details

 Another way to make yourself more comfortable with various ways to write about yourself is by figuring out which stories you are potentially ready to share and deciding which details you would like to include.
 If you have a general idea of what you may end up writing about, you can practice different ways to write it out or different options for wording.
 This allows you to make critical changes to various approaches you may end up taking, and essentially building your arsenal of topics you have already practiced depending on what best fits the application prompt(s).

 4. Practice Your Personal Statement

 One last idea for improving how you write about yourself is to practice your personal statement specifically.
 While the previous tips have encouraged you to practice a few different aspects of the college essay as a whole, practicing your personal statement is essential as well.
-This statement may end up serving as the first impression the admissions staff gets of you, your personality, your passions, your goals, and your qualifications.
+This statement may end up serving as the first impression the admissions committee gets of you, your personality, your passions, your goals, and your qualifications.

 Your personal statement has the potential of setting the tone for the entirety of your college application and can set the expectations for your performance in your selected program from the very beginning.
 In order to create a successful personal statement, it must be genuine and true, reflective of who you are and what you hope to achieve, and it requires you to be comfortable enough to write about yourself effectively.
 By practicing this personal statement multiple times prior to filling out and writing college applications and essays, you are putting yourself in the best position to be fully prepared and especially equipped.

 How to Start a College Essay About Yourself